 Environmental scanning linked to safety and soundness of financial institutions

 OSFI monitors and evaluates system-wide or sectoral developments that may have a negative impact on the financial condition of FRFIs.

 OSFI acts to protect the rights and interests of depositors, policyholders, financial institution creditors, and pension plan beneficiaries while having due regard for the need to allow financial institutions to compete effectively and take reasonable risks.

 In fulfilling its mandate, OSFI supports the government’s objective of contributing to public confidence in the Canadian financial system.

 Various formal and informal processes enable OSFI to execute its mandate.
-For example, the Financial Institutions Supervisory Committee, which the Superintendent chairs, meets on a quarterly basis to facilitate the exchange of information relating to the supervision of federally regulated financial institutions.
-Members include OSFI, the Department of Finance, the Bank of Canada, the Canada Deposit Insurance Corporation and the Financial Consumer Agency of Canada.
+For example, the Financial Institutions Supervisory Committee, which the superintendent chairs, meets on a quarterly basis to facilitate the exchange of information relating to the supervision of FRFIs.
+Members include OSFI, the Department of Finance, the Bank of Canada, the Canada Deposit Insurance Corporation, and the Financial Consumer Agency of Canada.
 While the Department of Finance reports directly to the minister, OSFI and the others are arm’s-length agencies or Crown corporations, reporting to Parliament through the minister.

 OSFI's accountability framework includes:

 OSFI was established in 1987 by an Act of Parliament: the

 Office of the Superintendent of Financial Institutions Act (OSFI Act).

 OSFI derives its powers from, and is responsible for administering, the following legislation: